BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 ## Happiness

 Happiness (eudamonia) - set of all goods:
-- Adaptive Conception of Happiness - only non-instrumental goods are fullfilled desires
+- Adaptive Conception of Happiness - the only non-instrumental goods are the fullfilled desires
 - Hedonistic Eudamonism:
     - set of goods consists of maximum sum of pleasures
     - set of goods consists of freedom from pain